top of page

 I'm completing my first book manuscript, The People's Two Powers: Public Opinion and Popular Sovereignty from Rousseau to Liberal Democracy.
 I have also started doing research for a second book project, Propaganda and Democracy: A History.

-In September 2022, I joined King's College London as a British Academy Postdoctoral Fellow.
-Previously, I taught at Brown and Yale, and earned a PhD in politics at the University of Cambridge.
-My work has appeared, amongst others, in The Journal of Politics, Modern Intellectual History, and Political Studies.
+In September 2024, I joined the Centre de Théorie Politique at the Université Libre de Bruxelles as a FNRS chargé de recherches.
+Previously, I taught at Brown and Yale, held a British Academy fellowship at KCL, and earned a PhD in politics from the University of Cambridge.
+My research has been published in The Journal of Politics, Modern Intellectual History, and Political Studies, among others.

 bottom of page